Fordham, Bronx: Schools

+The Jonas Bronck Academy serves grades 6–8.

 The Rose Hill campus of Fordham University, which is the university's oldest campus, is located in Fordham.
 The campus is home to Fordham College at Rose Hill, the Gabelli School of Business, and a division of the School of Professional and Continuing Studies, as well as the Graduate Schools of Arts and Sciences and Religion and Religious Education.

 Monroe College, a private for-profit college, has been located in Fordham since 1967, and is near the Fordham shopping district.

 Library

 The New York Public Library (NYPL) operates the Bronx Library Center at 310 East Kingsbridge Road.
 The Bronx Library Center opened in 2006 and is the Bronx's largest NYPL branch.

 Transportation

 Subway and railroad service is provided by the New York City Subway and Metro-North Railroad, respectively.